IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

    static void Main()
    {
-       // The mappar is use to link model properties with a name that do not match table columns name var mapper = new ModelToTableMapper<Customer>();
+       // The mappar is use to link model properties with table columns name in case name do not match var mapper = new ModelToTableMapper<Customer>();
        mapper.AddMapping(c => c.Surname, "Second Name");
        mapper.AddMapping(c => c.Name, "First Name");

+       // Here - as second parameter - we pass table name: this is necessary because the model name is
-       using (var dep = new SqlTableDependency<Customer>(_con, "Customers", mapper)) {
+       // different from table name (Customer vs Customers) using (var dep = new SqlTableDependency<Customer>(_con, "Customers", mapper)) {
            dep.OnChanged += Changed;